Active Learning Lab Fellowship

 - maximizing the use of the Active Learning Lab for full-semester courses;

 - encouraging faculty to experiment with, reflect upon, and improve their interactive learning strategies;

 - disseminating knowledge of active learning and sparking conversation; and

 - fostering support for similar active learning spaces across campus.

 Through a competitive application process, fellows will be selected each year who demonstrate their interest in active learning and plans for using the Active Learning Lab.

 Selected faculty will receive the title of Active Learning Fellow, use of the Active Learning Lab for a full semester course, and a $500 award.
 In return, fellows participate in assessment of the instructor and student experience and meet three times as a group with representatives of the University Libraries and the Academy for Teaching and Learning, discussing pedagogy literature and their classroom experiences.
 Additionally, fellows will present or discuss their work in a public Active Learning Community Forum at the end of their semester teaching in the Active Learning Lab.

-Applications for Spring semester are due November 1, 2020.
+Applications for Fall semester are due March 26, 2021.